 Light Novel: Two novels with events that precede games 1 and 2 respectively (although the first novel got booted out of canon because of 3), while two more is actually a two-part novelization of 4.

-Lighter and Softer: Not in terms of story or subject matter, but visually, part four features a much brighter color palette for its foes and environments than the third, which takes place almost exclusively in a gothic tower.
+Lighter and Softer: Not in terms of story or subject matter, but visually, 4 features a much brighter color palette for its foes and environments than 3 (plus 1 and 2), which takes place almost exclusively in a gothic tower.

-Locked Door: All over 1.
+Locked Door: All over 1 and 2.
 Some simple puzzles in 3.
 By the way, don't go near the locked doors, they'll turn into a giant hand and grab your soul away from you.